Thomas, No. 24 Appalachian State roll past La.-Monroe 52-7

 Louisiana-Monroe: The Warhawks took Florida State to overtime earlier this year, but struggled to get anything going on offense after marching 82 yards on 12 plays for a touchdown on the game’s opening drive.
 Following that drive, they had just 89 yards and no points for the remainder of the first half.

 Appalachian State: The Mountaineers offensive prowess has never been in doubt, but now the defense is looking strong, too.
 This marks the second straight week they’ve held an opponent to seven points.
 Last week they beat Louisiana-Lafayette 17-7, holding the Ragin Cajuns to 34 points below their season average.
 “We stopped the run,” Drinkwitz said after the initial touchdown drive.
 “We were getting bled down the field in the run game, and our D-line wasn’t very physical, nor our linebackers.
-We were out of some positions, and those guys just settled down and got used to the game speed.”
+Those guys just settled down and got used to the game speed.”

 UP NEXT